-- Best taken in the morning on an empty stomach - Place under the tongue; do NOT swallow them! - Let them dissolve under tongue for at least 2 minutes, then swallow. - The tablets may have a chalky taste. - Do NOT eat or drink anything for at least 5 minutes (10 or 15 is probably better); that is because they are partially absorbed from under the tongue.
-Allergen stays in place for a couple of hours if taken properly.
-If you eat/drink too soon it washes away. - Avoid crunchy cereals in the morning; they can cut the mouth lining & increase mouth irritation.
-If you have had dental treatment, you may need to stop for a few days until it heals up, as broken mouth tissue may increase the risk of mouth irritation. - Take them 7 days/week. - If you forget to take them in the morning, take them later in the day. - If you forget one dose, do NOT take additional catch-up doses. (ie. take no more than 1 tablet/day). - If you forget for a week, then your next dose should be taken under medical supervision with a 30 minute wait period, just like your first ever dose.
+- Best taken in the morning on an empty stomach - Place behind the lower front teeth, under the tongue; do NOT swallow them! - Let them dissolve under tongue for at least 2 minutes, then swallow. - The tablets may have a chalky taste. - Do NOT eat or drink anything for 10 minutes that is because they are partially absorbed from under the tongue.
+If you do it like this, the allergen stays in place and interacts with immune cells inside the mouth for a couple of hours if taken properly.
+If you eat/drink too soon ,it washes away. - Avoid crunchy cereals in the morning; they can cut the mouth lining & increase mouth irritation.
+If you have had dental treatment, you may need to stop for a few days until it heals up, as broken mouth tissue may increase the risk of mouth irritation. - Take them 7 days/week. - If you forget to take them in the morning, take them later in the day. - If you forget one dose, do NOT take additional catch-up doses. (ie. take no more than 1 tablet/day).

+If you forget for a week, then your next dose should be taken under medical supervision with a 30 minute wait period, just like your first ever dose.
 Side-effects of oral immunotherapy: